Double Poisson extensions: Relationship between Poisson double extensions and iterated Poisson polynomial extensions

-Recall the Poisson polynomial extension in \cite[Theorem 1.1]{Oh8}, which is a Poisson analogue of the Ore extension.
+We recall the notion of Poisson polynomial extension, which is an analogue of Ore extension \cite{Oh8}.
 Let $R$ be a Poisson algebra.
 For derivations $\beta$ and $\nu$ on $R$, the polynomial ring $R[x]$ becomes a Poisson algebra, containing $R$ as a Poisson subalgebra, with Poisson bracket $\{x,a\}=\beta(a)x+\nu(a)$ for all $a\in R$ if and only if $\beta$ is a Poisson derivation and the pair $(\beta,\nu)$ satisfies the condition

 for all $a,b\in R$.
 Such a Poisson algebra $R[x]$ is called a Poisson polynomial extension of $R$ and denoted by $R[x;\beta,\nu]_p$.